The Vermont Statutes Online

 (4) A person held for an emergency examination may be admitted to an appropriate hospital at any time.
 (Added 1977, No. 252 (Adj.
 Sess.), § 15; amended 2013, No. 192 (Adj.
 Sess.), § 7, eff.
 Nov.
 1, 2014.)

-(a) Upon admission to the hospital pursuant to section 7503, 7508, 7617, or 7624 of this title, the person shall be treated with dignity and respect and shall be given such medical and psychiatric treatment as is indicated.
+(a) Upon admission to a hospital, secure residential recovery facility, or psychiatric residential treatment facility for youth pursuant to section 7503, 7508, 7617, or 7624 of this title, the person shall be treated with dignity and respect and shall be given such medical and psychiatric treatment as is indicated.

 (b) All persons admitted or held for admission shall be given the opportunity, subject to reasonable limitations, to communicate with others, including visits by a peer or other support person designated by the person, presence of the support person at all treatment team meetings the person is entitled to attend, the reasonable use of a telephone, and the reasonable use of electronic mail and the Internet.